Book of Hours of Simon de Varie: The patron

 Simon de Varie was born in Bourges as the son of a textile merchant.
-Although from a wealthy family, after a promising start, he had only a modest career as a crown officer under Charles VII and Louis XI of France.
+Although from a wealthy family, after a promising start, he had only a modest career as a crown officer under Kings Charles VII and Louis XI.
 There is little record of his life.
 He lived and worked in Paris, and numerous elements of the illuminations can be associated with France.